gumptionthomas/zaphodvox/README.md

 $ zaphodvox --voices-file=voices.json --encoder=google --encode heart-of-gold.txt
 ```

-The above command will result in the following fragment audio files to be created in the working directory:
+The above command will result in the following fragment audio files to be created in the current directory:

 ```console
 heart-of-gold-00000.wav ["This text will be spoken by the..." using "Marvin" google voice]